dnum-mi/basegun/frontend/README.md

 ```bash
 docker build --target dev -t basegun-front:dev .
 ```
-If you are in a network blocked with proxy, remember to add arg `--build-arg https_proxy=http://username:passwd@proxy-ip:port`
+If you are in a network blocked with proxy, remember to add `--build_arg http_proxy --build-arg https_proxy` where `http_proxy, https_proxy` are variables already set in your env.

 ## Run project